Table of Contents

 • Detection of phishing messages attempting to come through email systems

-• Automated cyber risk assessments to enhance protections from cyberattacks, like ransomware
+• Automated cyber risk assessments to enhance protection from cyber attacks like ransomware

 Government and Defense